Bellingham Athletic Club

 Personal Training Multiple Sessions

-Learning a new workout regimen can be a little overwhelming.
-Testing our powers of memory and comprehension.
-Hiring a Trainer for more than one session ensures that you feel comfortable with your new routine before you try it solo.
-People also discover that working with a trainer gives them the motivation to not only work a little harder but assures them that the exercises they are doing are efficient, safe, and get results.
-A 5% discount is given for purchasing 6 sessions or more and a 10% discount is given for purchasing 12 sessions or more.
+Learning a new workout regiment can be a little overwhelming, putting our powers of memory and comprehension to the test.
+Hiring a trainer for more than one session ensures that you feel comfortable with your new routine before you try it solo.
+People discover that working with a trainer gives them the motivation to not only work a little harder but assures them that the exercises they are doing are efficient, safe, and get results.
+Multiple sessions may be purchased in groups of 3, 6, or 12.

 Semi-private Personal Training Sessions